Manuel Margot Player Props: Rays vs. Blue Jays

-On Saturday, Manuel Margot (coming off going 1-for-4) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 3:07 PM ET.
+After batting .233 with a double, two home runs, three walks and three RBI in his past 10 games, Manuel Margot and the Tampa Bay Rays face the Toronto Blue Jays (who will start Alek Manoah) at 1:37 PM ET on Sunday.

-In his last game he had a one-hit showing (1-for-4) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-3) against the Blue Jays.

 Manuel Margot Game Info & Props vs. the Blue Jays